-It either attracts intense love or hatred.
+As it is well on the Thailand Backpacker trail, it either attracts intense love or hatred.
 I can kinda see how it could go either way but for me it was definitely the former.

 Pai is a small town in Thailand’s lush and jungly north, several hours by bus from the northern capital of Chiang Mai.
 The road to Pai is long, windy, and motion sickness inducing with over seven hundred twists and turns through the mountains.